gucu112/docker-nginx-php-mysql-stack/README.md

 ### Configuring

-You can define variables for your project in `./docker/.env` file.
+You can define variables for your project in `.env` file.

 **TODO: List and describe all the available variables.**